Level 3: Advanced Integration

-The Electives Lottery will include many but not all subspecialty AI rotations that remain open after the initial lottery stages close.
-Acting internships NOT included in the Electives Lottery include required internal medicine and surgery AIs.
+Yes, the Electives Lottery will include AI rotations that remain open after the initial lottery stages close.
 Extra

 spots in pediatrics acting internships will be available in the Electives Lottery; however, students may not schedule more than one pediatrics acting internship through the lotteries.
 If space remains when the lotteries close, students should

 contact the departmental coordinator to add a second AI.

 May I drop courses confirmed to my schedule through a previous lottery?

 Selections in subsequent lotteries may not have a time conflict with offerings confirmed to your schedule through a previous lottery.

 - You may drop placements from previous lotteries to make new selections.
 However once dropped, the spot is immediately available to others to add to their selections.
 You may re-add it to your selections, but there is no guarantee

 that the current lottery will place you in the spot again.